-- (18) Problems presented by Korean EPCs: - (i) In Korean EPCs, "extra" nominals can occur, beyond the number of arguments the lexical predicate of the sentence can ordinarily take, if each pair of them stand in a PR and a PM relation. - (ii) It is not necessary for the PR and the PM to agree in Case. - (iii) Even though Korean is a relatively free word order language, a PR and its PM always occur in 'PR > PM' order, but they need not be adjacent to each other. - (iv)Between a PR and its PM, the former behaves more like a true argument of the sentential predicate, but the latter also exhibits some argument-like behavior as well - (v) There is reason to think that PMs are full DPs, just like their PRs.
+- (18) Problems presented by Korean EPCs: - (i) In Korean EPCs, "extra" nominals can occur, beyond the number of arguments the lexical predicate of the sentence can ordinarily take if each pair of them stand in a PR and a PM relation. - (ii) It is not necessary for a PR and its PM to agree in Case. - (iii) Even though Korean is a relatively free word order language, a PR and its PM always occur in 'PR > PM' order, but they need not occur adjacent to each other. - (iv)Between a PR and its PM, the former behaves more like a true argument of the sentential predicate; however, the latter also exhibits some argument-like behavior as well. - (v) There is reason to think that PMs are full DPs, just like their PRs.

-Having introduced these problems, in the next section, I address the following more specific syntactic questions:
+Having introduced these problems, in the next section, I focus on addressing the following, more specific questions: